-An interesting piece in the December 26 issue of the New York Times prompted me to think about this question.
+An interesting piece in the New York Times prompted me to think about this question.
 The title of the editorial was As Graduations Rates Rise, Experts Feel Diplomas Come Up Short.
-I am guessing this editorial was a response to the Education Department’s release on December 15, noting that high school graduation rates were up a percent from the previous year (82%) and the highest since the Department began using a uniform measure in 2010.
+I am guessing this editorial was a response to the Education Department’s release, noting that high school graduation rates were up a percent from the previous year (82%) and the highest since the Department began using a uniform measure in 2010.

 Motoko Rich, the author of the editorial, noted that this one measure, the graduation rate, might lead one to believe that 82% of our nation’s high school graduates are ready.
 But ready for what is the next logical question.
 According to Rich and the high school he researched (Berea High School in Greenville, SC), it does not appear that these graduates are “college nor career ready”, the catch phrase that typically accompanies these types of educational statistics.
 He noted that only one in 10 of the high school graduates were ready for college-level reading and one in 14 were ready for college-level math.
 A little more than half demonstrated they had the math skills required for most jobs.

 Rich’s report goes on to ask deeper questions about what does a high school diploma really mean.
 She notes differences in state requirements, notably for English and math, as well as the push and pull of appropriate rigor that happens between the wants and desires of those in the P-12 world and those in higher education.
 If you add another variable to this calculation, the skillset needed for those who go immediately into the workplace after high school, one might need a degree in differential equations to attempt a solution.